AbintaRIT/demo2/README.md

 # demo2
-This is my first git repo.
+This is my first git repo. update thsi file.